Summary

 A base design system was create with Adobe XD Components based on the approved design theme.
 It was used by designers and developers

-• 10 Templates and 45 components helped them with ready made content structure to the global teams.
+10 templates and 45 components helped them with ready-made content structure for the global teams.

 Improved metrics post 3 months